 File No. 170863.
-Ordinance approving a Development Agreement between the City and County of San Francisco and FC Pier 70, LLC, for 28 acres of real property located in the southeast portion of the larger area known as Seawall Lot 349 or Pier 70; and bounded generally by Illinois Street on the west, 22nd Street on the south, and San Francisco adopting findings under the California Environmental Quality Act, public trust findings, and findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1(b).
+Ordinance approving a Development Agreement between the City and County of San Francisco and FC Pier 70, LLC, for 28 acres of real property located in the southeast portion of the larger area known as Seawall Lot 349 or Pier 70; and bounded generally by Illinois Street on the west, 22nd Street on the south, and San Francisco eight priority policies of Planning Code, Section 101.1(b).